rakeshcoder2004/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

    6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## For Complete-Axis Assembly
-###   1. Select Complete-Axis Assembly from the visible list.
-###   2. All the parts related to Complete-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
    1. Select Complete-Axis Assembly from the visible list.
    2. All the parts related to Complete-Axis will be shown on the screen.
    3. Select the parts in sequence in which they are shown.